-• The City will notify, in writing, operators of recreational facilities to consider issuance of signs near boat ramps and in public parks notifying the public that the Reservoir System is operating at less than 40 % of its conservation pool volume, and that Stage 1 has been declared.
+The City will notify, in writing, operators of recreational facilities to consider issuance of signs near boat ramps and in public parks notifying the public that the Reservoir System is operating at less than 40 % of its conservation pool volume, and that a Stage 1 Drought Response level has been declared.
 The City will recommend that operators post information to the public regarding Stage 1 of the Drought Contingency Plan and possible boating safety hazards due to decreasing Reservoir levels.

-Stage 2 - Moderate Water Shortage
+Stage 2 - Moderate Water Shortage Conditions

-Target: Achieve a 10% reduction in daily water demand for each wholesale customer utilizing the City's water supply system.
+Target: Achieve a 20 percent 20% 10% reduction in daily water demand for each wholesale customer utilizing the City's water supply system.